 Crime analysts provide intelligence gathering and statistical analysis services to law enforcement agencies.
 They detect trends and identify emerging issues that may require police attention or intervention.

-Analysts help police commanders determine how to best allocate their resources and personnel in order to prevent crimes, and they review police reports and other data sources to help investigators solve crimes.
+Analysts help police commanders determine how to allocate their resources and personnel best to prevent crimes, and they review police reports and other data sources to help investigators solve crimes.

 Like crime analysts, criminologists study data and trends.
 Unlike crime analysts, criminologists apply their knowledge to learning how crime affects society.